strimzi/proposals/044-kraft-liveness-readiness.md

 * A combined node is:
     * "alive" if it has a process running.
     * "ready" when it is ready to start accepting producer/consumer requests.
+        * This implies that the controller quorum will have been formed while the nodes are not marked as ready, since it cannot start accepting producer/consumer requests until it can talk to the leader.
         * This relies on the node still accepting incoming connections from other controller nodes even if it isn't actually marked as "ready" yet.

 ### Controller only mode